Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Eastern Michigan's games this season have gone over 49 points three of six times.
+- Eastern Michigan and its opponents have gone over the current 49-point total in three of six games this season.

-- Bowling Green's games have gone over 49 points in two opportunities this season.
+- Bowling Green has combined with its opponents to score more than 49 points in two games this season.

 - The combined points per game average of the two teams, 48.5, is 0.5 points fewer than Saturday's over/under.